seanlau1994/100-days-of-code/log.md

 Day 28: Nov 16th, 2021

 Today's progress: try to code through a lookup profile test, stuck at some point and ask on the forum.

+Day 29: Nov 17th, 2021

+Today's progress: study JavaScript on FCC and practicing.
+Thank you Zak from the FCC forum helped me with the problem I stucked yesterday.